genghispig/osu-wiki/wiki/Tournaments/Template/en.md

 2. Only the player who selects a FreeMod pick is required to use at least 1 mod.
 The opponent is not required to use a mod if they choose not to do so.
 3. You are allowed 1 map ban per match, this does not include the Tie-breaker.
 ### Scheduling Instructions
+1. Each stage will be held on a single weekend.
+2. Matches in Group Stage may overlap.
+3. All Double Elimination Stages will be held on either Saturday or Sunday, UTC+0.
+4. Scheduling will be handled by the Tournament Management.
+Schedules will be released on the Sunday before the first matches of the actual stage.
+Tournament Management will try to create the schedule to respect the participant's time zone.
+     In the stages Quarterfinals and higher: Please inform tournament management before Sunday, if you expect a specific time slot to be      unavailable in the following week.
+Wishes will try to be followed, alas no promises can be made.
+5. Reschedules will only be considered if both teams agree to a time, this needs to be done and notified to the tournament staff before Wednesday at 23:59 UTC+0 in that particular week when your match takes place.
 <!--
 Add flag references here.
 Use https://megaapplepi.github.io/flag-wiki-osu/ for usage of flag references.